Greenway Estate: Location and early development: up to 1938

 The Elton family developed the garden, with some remodelling by the landscape gardener Humphry Repton.
 At some point in the late 18th century the Tudor house was entirely demolished.
 Burdett considers it was possibly Roope, while Historic England think it was more likely to have been Edward Elton.
 Elton's son, James, took possession of the house upon the death of his father in 1811, and expanded the property, adding two wings to the house, for a dining room and drawing room.
 He also paid for a new road from Galmpton to Greenway ferry, which changed the access to the estate.
-When he sold the estate in 1832, it was much changed.
-A large kitchen garden, swimming pool, boat house and redesigned gardens.
+When he sold the estate in 1832, it was much changed, with a large kitchen garden, swimming pool, boat house and redesigned gardens.
 The estate was purchased, although only briefly, by a Sir Thomas Dinsdale, but was soon sold for £18,000 to Colonel Edward Carlyon, whose family owned Tregrehan House, in Cornwall.
 The Carlyons did not make any significant alterations to the interior of the house; but, according to Burdett, they are likely the owners who introduced a rockery to the slope on the east of the house.

 Carlyon inherited Tregrehan House in 1842, and moved there the following year.
 Greenway was let out to a series of tenants until it was sold twice in quick succession, the last time to Richard Harvey—a Cornish copper and tin magnate—and his wife Susannah.
 The Harveys developed the estate extensively, restoring the stables and lodge house, installing two new greenhouses and redecorating the interior.
 They restored much of Galmpton, including building the village school and the Manor Inn; Harvey also acquired the Lordship of the manor of Galmpton.
 Harvey died in 1870, his wife in 1882; they had no children to pass the estate on to, and it was sold for £44,000 to Thomas Bedford Bolitho.
 Bolitho, the industrialist MP for St Ives, added what Burdett describes as "a Cornish influence" on the gardens, introducing plants such as camellias, magnolias, rhododendrons and laurels.
 He built a new east wing to the house in 1892, which included a billiard room, study and bedrooms; this was demolished in 1938.
 Bolitho died in 1919 and the house passed to his daughter Mary, and her husband, Charles Williams, whose family owned Caerhays Castle near St Michael Caerhays, Cornwall.
-Between them the couple added several new varieties of plants from nurseries in Cornwall.
-In 1937 they returned to Cornwall and sold the estate to Alfred Goodson.
+Between them, the couple added several new varieties of plants from nurseries in Cornwall.
+In 1937, they returned to Cornwall and sold the estate to Alfred Goodson.
 He split up the estate and sold it off the following year.
 The house, with 36 acre of land, was available for sale for £6,000.